findyourcountryteam/technical-writing-samples/README.md

 Hiring manager or recruiter? * *This is the right place.* *

 ## About Me
 Over the last 25 years, my tech writing has distilled itself into customer advocacy.
-I want customers to go from "What now?" to "Wow!" in a tiny increment of space-time.
+I want customers to move from the intial "What now?" to "Wow!" in a tiny increment of space-time.
 They should, really, because they didn't BUY the product to be faced with LEARNING it.
-They want to snap it into their workflow, and accelerate faster toward their business objectives.
-Never works that way, though, does it?
-Which is where my experience, training, and skills enter: How do I get that developer from Now to Wow - not knowing whether they are a beginner, or a debugged Gitfather?
+They want to snap it into their workflow, and accelerate faster toward their business objectives, along with all the other new, shiny things they've acquired recently.
+Never really works that way, though, does it?
+Which is where my experience, training, and skills enter:

-Is it possible that your documentation is oriented to the way your engineers think about it ("Our Drill"), instead of what the customer really wants ("Making Holes")?
+How do I get that developer, or my father, for that matter, from Now to Wow - not knowing whether they are a beginner, an executive, a no-coder, a low-coder, or a salty lead dev who likes to offer doc feedback?
+Perhaps you will glean something of my approach, my innovations... my incantations and distillations, while you check out my samples in the following sections.

 ## Python/AI Project (FindMyCountry.com)
 - **Python / AI.** Worked on a Python web development project since December, experiencing firsthand the friction points for developers during the SDLC.
 I built a [website experience with a semi-automated backend](https://www.findmycountry.com), a test suite, a structured JSON file as a database, together with combined inputs from Claude, Perplexity, and ChatGPT APIs.